micahredding/notes/docs/notes/Notes for Researchers on Christian Transhumanism.md

 **Christian Transhumanist Association (2013-)**

-The history of the association has been documented here: https://www.christiantranshumanism.org/history/
+The history of the association has been documented [here](https://www.christiantranshumanism.org/history/).

 ### Sources
 - [The History of ‘Transhumanism’](https://doi.org/10.1093/notesj/gjv080)